kong072023/IMC-Prosperity-4/README.md

 -----------------------------------------------------------------------------------------------

-Competition Results (The leaderboard resets between phases):
+Competition Results (Leaderboard resets after Phase 1 elimination.):

-Phase 1 (Rounds 1-2): Tied for **1st place globally** among 6462 active teams in manual trading.

-Phase 2 (Rounds 3-5): Final results pending.
+Phase 1 / Rounds 1-2: Global 1st out of 6,462 active teams in Manual Trading (48 teams tied, top 0.8%)

+Phase 2 / Rounds 3-5: Global 96th out of 3,652 active teams (Canada 2nd out of 109 active teams) in Manual

-(To be updated)
+(Final results pending and to be updated)

+Manual Trading 1st place in Canada on a single-round basis in Rounds 1, 2, and 4 among 159 active teams (Phase 1) or 109 active teams (Phase 2), only one other team in Canada placed in the Manual Trading Top 10 in at least three rounds.

 -----------------------------------------------------------------------------------------------

-Manual trading leaned more on game-theory, with some of them have mathematical optimization involved.

-Algorithmic trading was new for most of us, and I picked up a lot of concepts and methods through the competition.
-For example, it wasn’t until the end of Phase 1 that I realized how much execution strategy could matter.
-I had initially thought tracking fair value was all that mattered, and spent most of my time setting and tuning safety breakers for potential regime shifts.
-However, in Phase 1 the fair value followed relatively linear or stationary trends aligned with historical data, and we were still a bit behind on algo trading which is why I realized that problem.

-By the end of the competition, we had learned a lot about quantitative trading strategies.
+Manual trading relies more on game theory and market intuition, along with quantitative methods for portfolio optimization either through Markowitz or Monte Carlo.
+Chenjun was the sole decision-maker in manual trading and Shujaa was responsible for some review.

+Algorithmic trading was relatively new to all of us and we had to explore it during the competition.
+I didn’t have a reliable backtester until Round 4 when I found an open-source backtester on GitHub building on prior work by other contributors.
+Meanwhile, I wasn’t aware that a good execution strategy could be a main difference maker of alpha through small price movements, and overfocused on fair value modeling at first.

+Going forward, in algorithmic trading, a lot can be learned from a wide range of sources, including open-source materials and industry practices, to understand how others approach similar problems and then incorporate my own understanding into them.
+Stochastic programming from OR and time series analysis from physics, statistics and control theory could be great tools to aid in that case.

+It was a great experience to learn all this from the competition.

+Hosted by IMC Trading from April 14 to April 30, 2026.